 Traktor can be tough to customize when used with a new controller as it is owned by Native Instruments and is a ‘closed’ ecosystem to an extent.
 They made it so that it runs the best with Kontrol gear, and using it with any other gear might be an unpleasant experience, especially the custom mapping part.
 While it is possible to custom map the software to use other gears, it works best with Kontrol gear made by Native Instruments.

-Traktor is best suited for DJs who are heavily into electronic music.
-Compatible with Windows and macOS.
+Ideal for: Traktor is best suited for DJs who are heavily into electronic music.

 TLDR; It’s an obvious choice if you own Native Instruments production gear.
 For electronic music lovers, it has a great sound quality and the best looping and effects.
 However, Traktor is a bad choice for non-electronic music as it doesn’t support flexible beatgridding.
 It can be tricky to use due to a lot of customization options.

 Needless to say, you can’t go wrong with any of these three as your go-to DJ software.
 They are all great options.
-But they all have their own differences and quirks that you should keep in mind before choosing to commit yourself to one.
+But they all have their own differences and quirks that you should keep in mind before choosing to commit.

-Serato and Rekordbox are the most intuitive ones among them, making them a perfect choice for beginners as they’d take you straight to mixing instead of wasting your time learning their features.
+Rekordbox and Serato are the most intuitive ones among these, making them a perfect choice for beginners as they’d take you straight to mixing instead of wasting your time learning their features.
 Newbies should choose either Rekordbox or Serato.
 If you want to know the best between Rekordbox vs Serato, Read ahead.

 If you prefer a minimal UI, you should not look at Traktor at all, as Rekordbox and Serato are much simpler to use.
 However, if you don’t mind poking around and dedicating some time to learning the software, Traktor offers the best range of customizations and would be the best choice among the three.
 This decision might come in handy later in your professional DJ career.